 Bone conduction hearing aids are suitable for children with a conductive hearing loss, and who are unable to wear a cochlear implant or hearing aid.

 Hear and Say are specialists in:

-- the rare conditions Microtia and Atresia, where a person is born without an ear canal or with very small ears.
+- the rare conditions Microtia and Atresia, where children are born without an ear canal or with very small ears.

 A hearing aid amplifies sound.
 A microphone converts sound to an electrical signal and an amplifier increases the strength of this signal.

 Hearing aids alter the balance of sound, usually giving more emphasis to high-frequency sounds and weak sounds (than to low-frequency or intense sounds).

 A hearing aid also comprises of a loudspeaker, called a receiver, which turns the electrical signal back into sound.
 In this way, sound is sent via the ear canal to the hearing system in the brain.